About Economics at Skidmore

 Navigating the Economics Major

 Typically, economics majors will take introductory courses in microeconomics and macroeconomics, as well as calculus, in their first year.
 In their second year, students typically go on to take intermediate microeconomics and intermediate macroeconomics, statistical methods, and perhaps a 200-level elective.
 At least four economics electives (at least 3 at the 300-level) are required for the major, though many students choose to take more.
 The economics major concludes with the Senior Seminar in the spring semester of the final year of study.
+The economics major at Skidmore is classified as STEM.
 See the economics major page for more information.

 The Economics Minor is a Great Addition to Any Major